mattgu16/MYPTrails/README.md

 4. Run main.py

 ###Notes
 - This project _will_ be able to open your default browser to display filtered results.
-Please make sure your default browser is NOT Internet Explorer.
+Please make sure your default browser is ***not*** Internet Explorer.
-- This version of the project is in alpha, and thus is unstable.
+- This version of the project is in beta, and thus is unstable.
 By the way, there is no current user interface so yeah.
 We will keep you posted.